BethMatta-NOAA/sleeper-shark-review/README.md

 # sleeper-shark-review

-This repository contains code and non-confidential data published in the article "A review of the Pacific sleeper shark Somniosus pacificus: biology and interactions".
+This repository contains code and non-confidential data published in the article "A review of the Pacific sleeper shark *Somniosus pacificus*: biology and interactions".